magarenzo/SQFT-Calculator/README.md

 * Input the total amount of rooms and then the script will ask you for the length and width of each room, one by one.

-  * Note that each input is asking for INCHES, not FEET.
+  * Note that each input is asking for **INCHES**, not feet.
 You can do this conversion pretty easily on your own. 🤪

 * Each input will repeat itself if you enter anything other than an integer.